 A springing power of attorney is a specific type of power of attorney document that only becomes effective under certain conditions.
 Here are the steps involved in obtaining a springing power of attorney:

-8. Activate a power of attorney: When the triggering event occurs, provide the necessary documentation to prove that the condition has been met, activating the Springing Power of Attorney.
+- Activate a power of attorney: When the triggering event occurs, provide the necessary documentation to prove that the condition has been met, activating the Springing Power of Attorney.
+In some cases, a court may require a sworn statement from a physician or other evidence to confirm the triggering event, such as incapacity, before recognizing the power of attorney as valid and enforceable.

 A Springing Power of Attorney can provide peace of mind, knowing that someone you trust will handle your affairs when you cannot do so.